 total prize pool means the prize pool for a Super66 draw, plus any jackpot from a previous draw and any amount that has been taken from the prize reserve fund under rule 140(3) to increase the division 1 prize pool to a guaranteed minimum amount;

-validation period means the period of time commencing at midnight on the day of determination of a Super66 draw’s results and ending at close of business on the 14th day following that day (or on the business day preceding that 14th day, if the day falls on a weekend or public holiday);
+validation period means the period of time commencing at midnight on the day of determination of a Super66 draw’s results and ending at the close of business on the 14th day following that day (or on the business day preceding that 14th day, if the day falls on a weekend or public holiday);

 winning digits means the 6 digits selected in a Super66 draw in the order in which they are drawn.

+[Rule 137 amended in Gazette 4 Oct 2017 p.
+5142-3.]

-138. How to fill out a playslip
+138. How to fill out a playslip when entering another lotto

-The Commission must ensure that a playslip for Saturday Lotto, Monday Lotto, Wednesday Lotto, OZ Lotto, Powerball and Soccer Pools display —
+The Commission must ensure that a playslip for all lotto games displays —

-(a) such details to facilitate entry in Super66; and
+(a) such details to facilitate entry in Super66 (where offered) as the Commission considers necessary; and

-(b) such instructions to subscribers in Super66,

-as the Commission considers necessary.
+(b) such instructions to subscribers in Super66 (if entry is offered) as the Commission considers necessary.

+[Rule 138 inserted in Gazette 4 Oct 2017 p.
+5143.]

-139. Oral request for entry
+139. Request for entry (with or without a lotto entry)

-(1) A person may request an entry in a Super66 draw in conjunction with an entry in another game of lotto (other than Set for Life or Cash 3).
+(1) A person may request an entry in a Super66 draw in conjunction with an entry in another game of lotto offered by the Commission.

-(2) A person may orally request an entry in the Super66 draw to be held on a particular Saturday without entering another game of lotto (or Set for Life or Cash 3).
+(2) A person may orally request an entry in the Super66 draw to be held on a particular Saturday without entering another game of lotto offered by the Commission.

-(3) A subscriber may choose to enter a maximum of 50 Super66 games as part of each oral request for an entry in Super66 in isolation or in conjunction with another game of lotto (other than Set for Life or Cash 3).
+(3) A subscriber may choose to enter up to 50 Super66 games as part of each oral request for an entry in Super66 in isolation or in conjunction with another game of lotto offered by the Commission.

-(4) A subscriber who enters a Super66 draw by marking a playslip is limited to selecting one of the choices of numbers of games of Super66 that are marked on the playslip.
+(4) A subscriber who enters a Super66 draw by marking a playslip must also indicate how many games in that Super66 draw they wish to enter, with a maximum of 50.

-(5) A subscriber may enter a Super66 draw —
+(5) A subscriber may also enter a Super66 draw —

-(a) if the entry is made in conjunction with another game of lotto (other than Set for Life or Cash 3), by —

-(i) marking the appropriate box on a playslip for Saturday Lotto, Monday Lotto, Wednesday Lotto, OZ Lotto, Powerball or Soccer Pools; or

-(ii) requesting the required number of Super66 games when making an oral request for entry in Saturday Lotto, Monday Lotto, Wednesday Lotto, OZ Lotto, Powerball or Soccer Pools;

-or

-(b) if the entry is made without being in conjunction with another game of lotto (other than Set for Life or Cash 3) — by making an oral request; or
+(a) by requesting the required number of games digitally, using Play Online, the Lotterywest App or a self-serve kiosk and paying $1.00 for each Super66 game to be entered; or

-(c) in either case — using the ticket repeat method set out in rule 6,

-and paying $1.00 for each Super66 game to be entered.
+(b) using the ticket repeat method set out in rule 6 and paying $1.00 for each Super66 game to be entered.

 (6) A person may enter Super66 by redeeming a promotional coupon and, in that case, may be required to pay less than the amount payable under subrule (5).

-(7) Where a subscriber enters Super66 in conjunction with a multiweek lotto (other than Set for Life or Cash 3) entry, the Super66 entry is to be entered in the Super66 draw for each week in which that lotto (other than Set for Life or Cash 3) entry is entered.
+(7) Where a subscriber enters Super66 in conjunction with a multiweek lotto entry, the Super66 entry is to be entered in the Super66 draw for each week in which that lotto entry is entered.

-(8) If a subscriber makes a request for an entry to be in a combination of Monday Lotto draws, Wednesday Lotto draws and even Saturday Lotto draws for the requested period, the resulting receipted ticket is taken as being one entry for the purposes of requesting Super66.
+(8) If a subscriber makes a request for an entry to be in a combination of Monday Lotto draws, Wednesday Lotto draws and even Saturday Lotto draws for the requested period, the resulting receipted ticket is taken as being 1 entry for the purposes of requesting Super66.